 Pros and Cons

-- A backpack that is surprisingly comfortable, can pack loads of gear and help you organize it with ease
+- A surprisingly comfortable backpack, can pack loads of gear and help you organize it with ease

 - Loads of pockets help with the organization